Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 Final thoughts

-In short, the Customer Data Platform (CDP) represents a key strategic tool for unifying customer data scattered across different systems, optimizing the management of this data within your organization, improving the user experience, and boosting marketing efficiency.
+In short, the Customer Data Platform (CDP) represents a strategic tool for unifying customer data scattered across different systems, optimising the management of this data within your organisation, improving the user experience, and boosting marketing efficiency.

 This article gives just a glimpse of how CDP can be used.
 Each use case needs to be considered according to the type of business, the industry and the objectives to be achieved.